Non-certified Copies of Birth Records

 For same day service: Visit a local issuance office in any county in the state for records 1900-present.
 Pre-1900 records are available only in the county of birth.

-Apply by email, fax or mail to the MN Office of the State Registrar for records 1900-present.
+Apply by email, fax or mail to the MN Vital Records Office for records 1900-present.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.